Robertfarb/whiteboarding-curriculum/application-materials/resume/crafting-your-bullets.md

   * How does it demonstrate the key skill?
   * What was the impact or benefit?

+**Steps to take:**
+A. Identify a key skill or technology you want to demonstrate knowledge in.

+B. Pick a feature from one of your projects that either was enabled by said technology or let you use the skill you want to demonstrate.

+C. Use the skill and feature in a bullet point that tells us how you implemented said feature using said skill/technology.
+Your goal is to demonstrate that you understand how that skill/technology actually works from an engineering standpoint.

+Examples:

+<b>Skill: APIs</b>
+Feature: Global on-off switch

+<i>Designed global on-off switch & dimmer React-Native components by making HTTP post requests to the Phillips Hue API changing the state of the bulbs in turn.</i>

+<b>Skill: UI/UX Design</b>
+Feature: Drag and drop canvas for lightbulbs

+<i>Developed a smooth, intuitive UI with high usability by leveraging the React-Native PanResponder Library to allow users to map bulbs to their physical space in their room</i>

+<b>Skill: JS Promises & Async Functions </b>
+Feature: Saving user preferences

+<i>Implemented scenes feature to allow users to save their current settings by utilizing React-Native’s AsyncStorage library & JavaScript promises to fetch & store data asynchronously</i>

 Compile a list of the skills you want to demonstrate, then craft your bullets around them.

 ### Example 1 (Non technical)